At St Luke’s, we encourage children to learn confidently and to communicate what they have learnt.

 At St Luke’s, we firmly believe that children learn best when they are able to make connections in their learning and apply skills learnt.
 Each half-term we will be looking at a theme which will encompass many curriculum areas; the themes chosen are those which we feel will captivate the children’s interest and their enthusiasm for learning.
 We believe that children learn best when they are actively involved.
 “Learning by doing” makes the work more interesting, more meaningful and more likely to make sense and be remembered.
 This kind of learning helps children to think more clearly, to raise questions, try out ideas and to record their findings.

-If you would like more information about the school curriculum, please email the headteacher who will forward your query onto the appropriate member of staff:
+If you would like more information about the school curriculum, please email the Head of School who will forward your query onto the appropriate member of staff: